troyBORG/WiVRnBatteryOSC/README.md

 The DLL will be automatically copied to your Resonite `rml_mods` folder if `CopyToMods` is enabled in the project file.

+## Known Limitations

+### Headset Battery (Linux)
+**Issue**: Headset battery shows `-1` (not available) on Linux systems.

+**Root Cause**: WiVRn only sends headset battery data on Android (`#ifdef __ANDROID__`).
+On Linux, the battery sending code is never executed.

+**Status**: This is a WiVRn limitation, not a mod limitation.
+The mod correctly reads what the renderer provides, but WiVRn isn't sending battery data on Linux.

+**Solution**: Requires implementing Linux battery support in WiVRn client (see `BATTERY_INVESTIGATION.md` for details).

+### Controller Battery (Quest Pro)
+**Issue**: Quest Pro controllers don't expose battery via OpenXR extensions.

+**Root Cause**: Quest Pro controllers don't support the OpenXR battery extension (`XR_EXT_controller_battery`), similar to how Steam Link only provides headset battery but not controller battery.

+**Status**: This is a hardware/OpenXR limitation, not fixable in software.

+**Note**: The mod includes controller battery logging to help verify what data (if any) is available from your controllers.

 ## Version History

+### v0.1.2
+- Added controller battery logging
+- Added headset battery logging from renderer
+- Improved debug output with raw battery values
+- Added configuration options (ShowDebugInfo, UpdateInterval, ForceUpdate)
+- Created `BATTERY_INVESTIGATION.md` documenting findings

 ### v0.1.0
 - Direct battery query from OpenXR/VR_Manager